karl/monket.net/contents/cv/index.md

 ### Senior Developer (Contract) | Third Space Learning/Matr, London

-_October 2018 - March 2019_
+_October 2018 - February 2020_

 Third Space Learning offers 1-to-1 online maths tutoring for schools and at home under both the Third Space Learning and Matr brands.

 ### Tasks & Responsibilities

 I was brought in to help complete the main tutoring portion of the Matr project before the launch deadline.
-I had one month to take the tutorial web app from a prototype to a live product.
+I had one month to take the classroom web app from a prototype to a live product.
 Once launched I was then tasked with transitioning two of the technology platforms the tutorial app depended on.
-I was also asked to help the team with their architectural decisions.
+I spearheaded architectural improvement to the codebase to increase developer productivity and page speed.

 ### Achievements

-I was able to build all the required features of the tutorial app web within a month, and it went live with no major bugs.
+I was able to build all the required features of the classroom app web within a month, and it went live with no major bugs.
 I then rounded out the product with extra product features.
 I lead the transition from custom code to Twilio and PubNub.
 I ensured that we supported running both tech stacks simultaneously allowing us to seemlessly transition tutors and students across with confidence.
 Moving to these third party providers helped improve the reliability of the tutorial app and reduce the maintence burden.

+I lead the migration of the parent app from Create React App to Next.js.
+This drastically improved the page speed of the app, with pages moving from 20 seconds for first contentful paint to 2 seconds.

 ### Technologies Used

-`react`, `javascript`, `redux`, `redux-saga`, `material-ui`, `webpack`, `es6`, `bitbucket`
+`react`, `next.js`, `javascript`, `redux`, `redux-saga`, `material-ui`, `webpack`, `es6`, `bitbucket`

 ### Senior Developer (Contract) | Sky, London